kuldeep23907/Loyalty-Token-Using-Hyperledger-Fabric-and-React/README.md

-# loyalty-token-using-hlf
+# Supply-Chain-HLF-Platform

-This project is to make a platform where a manufacturer can reward it's customer with loyalty point.
+This projects keeps track record of any product starting from manufacturer to customer.